Palamedes (mythology): In ancient literature

-Pausanias in his Description of Greece (2.20.3) says that in Corinth there is a Temple of Fortune to which Palamedes dedicated the dice that he had invented; Plato in The Republic (Book 7) remarks (through the character of Socrates) that Palamedes claimed to have invented numbers.
+Pausanias in his Description of Greece (2.20.3) says that in Argos there is a Temple of Fortune to which Palamedes dedicated the dice that he had invented; Plato in The Republic (Book 7) remarks (through the character of Socrates) that Palamedes claimed to have invented numbers.
 Hyginus claims Palamedes created eleven letters of the Greek alphabet:

-Reception

 Vondel play

 The major Dutch playwright Joost van den Vondel wrote in 1625 the play Palamedes, based on the Greek myth.
-The play had a clear topical political connotation: the unjust killing of Palamedes stands for the execution of the statesman Johan van Oldenbarnevelt six years earlier—which Vondel, like others in the Dutch Republic, considered a judicial murder.
-In Vondel's version, responsibility for Palamedes' killing is attributed mainly to Agamemnon; the play's harsh and tyrannical Agamemnon was clearly intended to portray Prince Maurits of Nassau.
-Authorities in Amsterdam found no difficulty in deciphering the political meanings behind Vondel's Classical allusions and imposed a heavy fine on the playwright.
+The play had a clear topical political connotation: the unjust killing of Palamedes stands for the execution of the statesman Johan van Oldenbarnevelt six years earlier, which Vondel, like others in the Dutch Republic, considered a judicial murder.
+In Vondel's version, responsibility for Palamedes' killing is attributed mainly to Agamemnon.
+The play's harsh and tyrannical Agamemnon was clearly intended to portray Prince Maurits of Nassau.
+Authorities in Amsterdam found no difficulty in deciphering the political meanings behind Vondel's classical allusions and imposed a heavy fine on Vondel.

-20th century

-In one modern account, The Luck of Troy by Roger Lancelyn Green, Palamedes was double-dealing with the Trojans.
-In Madeline Miller's novel Circe, Odysseus tells Circe that while on night watch Palamedes fell into a pit with sharpened stakes at the bottom, implying that this was his revenge for Palamedes' role in recruiting him for the Trojan War.